Part 4

 Messaging Systems

-Message Queues are a method for communication between services.
+Message queues are a method for communication between services.
 They have a wide range of use cases and are helpful when you want to scale applications.
 A number of HTTP REST API services that want to communicate with each other require that the services know each other’s addresses.
 Whereas when using message queues, messages are sent to and received from the message queue, respectively.

-We have a data set of 100 000 JSON objects that we need to do some heavy processing on and then save the processed data.
-Unfortunately processing a single json object takes so long that processing all of the data would require hours of work.
+We have a data set of 100000 JSON objects that we need to do some heavy processing on and then save the processed data.
+Unfortunately processing a single JSON object takes so long that processing all of the data would require hours of work.
 To solve this I've split the application into smaller services that we can scale individually.

 • Fetcher, which fetches unprocessed data and passes it to NATS.